MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/uploading.md

 ## Uploading the package

-To upload a package to Mobile Center, use the navigation bar on the left to navigate to Distirbution.
+To upload a package to App Center, use the navigation bar on the left to navigate to Distirbution.
 Then select "Distribute new release" button.
 Drag and drop or click to open a file dialog to upload your package.
 Optionally fill in some release notes.
 Select next and select a Distribution Group.
 This release will only be available to the users that have been added to that specific Distribution Group.
 Click next and review the release, then click distribute to release.
-On clicking the distribute button the release will be made available via Mobile Center and an email notification of the new version will be sent to all users of this application.
-Congrats, you have successful distributed a release via Mobile Center.
+On clicking the distribute button the release will be made available via App Center and an email notification of the new version will be sent to all users of this application.
+Congrats, you have successful distributed a release via App Center.

 ![](images/new_release_button.png "new release button top right")

 ### Uploading using the APIs

 1. Pre-req: [Obtain an API token][api-token-docs].
-API Token is used for authentication for all Mobile Center API calls.
+API Token is used for authentication for all App Center API calls.
 2. Upload a new release.
 This is 3 or more API calls.

     a.
 Create an upload resource and get an `upload_url` (good for 24 hours) — [POST /createReleaseUpload][POST_releaseUpload]